Akshaya2302/Daily-C-program/README.md

 Today i learnt about booleans and then conditionnal statements in w3schools where i have already know some little bit about it so today i just glanced about those. after that i wrote a code on check whether the given year is a leap year. now,i just understood the code of counting the digits at first after reading the concept i just used while loop it was correct but i forgot aboout the incremnt and then i took a glance of the code in my lab material after that i understood well.
+30th nov
+i have learnt about conditonal statements and then i wrote a code on finding a day using switch statement.